Gender and religion: Abortion

+Regular church attendance has been shown to correlate with a higher attitude against abortion.
+This means that most church-goers are pro-life and believe that life begins at conception.

+The pastoral message also has to be observed as each member of a church can interpret a message differently.
+The context of the church has to be considered as well, such as being in an urban or rural environment.
+The religious messages and how they are exposed in different cultural contexts can determine the effect it has on its listeners.
+Particularly women, who are more inclined to be religious, are more passionate about the idea of not getting an abortion.

 In Hinduism, it is a woman's human duty to produce offspring, thus having an abortion is a violation of that duty.
 The Vedas, which are age-old sacred Sanskrit texts, suggests that abortion is more sinful than killing a priest or one's own parents.
 The practice of a woman having an abortion is deemed as unacceptable in the Hindu community, both socially and morally.

 On the other hand, some religions recognize that abortion is acceptable only in some circumstances.
 Mormons believe the act of having an abortion is troublesome and destructive; however, health risks and complications, rape, and closely mating with relatives are the only situations in which abortion is not considered a sin.

 Homosexuality

 Homosexuality is expressly forbidden in many religions, but typically in casuistic rather than apodictic laws.
 As such, the rationale for such proscriptions is not clearly evident, though avoidance of procreation and contribution to society via establishing families are sometimes offered as pragmatic considerations.